-Main research topics of Micro and Nanoelectronic Sensors Group:
+Main research topics of AG Vu:

-- Polymer-based architectures for bioelectronics
+- Polymer-based devices for bioelectronics

-- Field-effect transistor and silicon nanowires
+- Field-effect transistors and silicon nanowires

 - Microelectrode arrays